mlange-42/arche/docs/content/user-guide/relations/index.md

 in a simulation or game, targets can also be more abstract, like categories.
 Examples:

+ - Different tree species in a forest model
+ - Behavioral states in a finite state machine
  - The opposing factions in a strategy game
- - Different tree species in an forest model
- - Behavioral states in a finite state machine
+ - Render layers in a game or other graphical application

 This concept is particularly useful for things that would best be expressed by components, but the possible components (or categories) are only known at runtime.